 The authors of »Core Data Services for ABAP«

-Renzo Colle is currently responsible for the SAP S/4HANA programming model in the central architecture group.
-He studied business mathematics at the University of Karlsruhe and has worked at SAP for more than 20 years in a wide variety of areas and roles.
-He started his career at SAP as a developer in strategic customer development, and then worked in SAP Extended Warehouse Management.
-In SAP Business ByDesign, he was responsible for logistics and the lead architect of the SAP ByDesign platform for cloud applications.
-As the inventor of the Business Object Processing Framework (BOPF), he has worked on model-driven software development and transactional applications for more than 15 years.
-Further information about Renzo can be found at https://de.linkedin.com/in/renzo-colle-30804ba1/de
+Renzo Colle is currently responsible for the programming model of SAP S/4HANA in the central architecture group.
+He studied business mathematics at the University of Karlsruhe and has worked at SAP for 20 years in a wide variety of areas and roles.
+He started his career at SAP as a developer in strategic customer development.
+He then worked in SAP Extended Warehouse Management.
+In SAP Business ByDesign, he was responsible for logistics and lead architect of the SAP Business ByDesign platform for cloud applications.
+As the inventor of the Business Object Processing Framework (BOPF), he works on model-driven software development and transactional applications for over 15 years.
+Further information about Mr. Colle can be found at https://de.linkedin.com/in/renzo-colle-30804ba1/de

-Ralf Dentzer has been working for several years in the central architecture group of the SAP S/4HANA suite, with a focus on the use of Core Data Services in SAP S/4HANA.
-Ralf joined SAP more than 20 years ago, where he began by developing HR applications for SAP R/3, SAP ERP, and SAP Business ByDesign.
+Ralf Dentzer has been working for several years in the central architecture group of the SAP S/4HANA suite with a focus on the use of core data services in SAP S/4HANA.
+Ralf Dentzer joined SAP more than 20 years ago.
+He developed HR applications for SAP R/3, SAP ERP, and SAP Business ByDesign.
 After that, his tasks shifted to questions of overall architecture for new solutions.
-Ralf studied mathematics and received his doctorate from the University of Heidelberg.
+Ralf Dentzer studied mathematics and received his doctorate from the University of Heidelberg.
 He is married and has two adult sons.